Crude oil prices are in another tailspin

 Look out below!
 The massive supply glut is once again sending crude oil prices into a tailspin.

-Crude plunged into bear-market territory on Tuesday, sinking another 3% to a seven-month low of $42.75 a barrel.
-That's down 23% from early January.
+Crude plunged into a bear market on Tuesday, sinking another 2.2% to settle at a nine-month low of $43.23 a barrel.

-If oil closes down by at least 20% from the peak, it would technically be in a bear market.
+The sell-off leaves oil down 22% from early January, eclipsing the 20% needed to qualify for a bear market.

 The big fear gripping the energy markets is that the world continues to have too much oil, despite the deal between OPEC and Russia to pump less.